25 June 2018

 Specialist vs. general REITs

-REITs are not all alike.
-As well as larger companies, such as British Land, which operate in a variety of different real estate types, there are a number of specialist REITs that focus on particular segments of the market – including healthcare, logistics and retail.
-Below we take a look at an example of both.
+REITs aren’t all alike.
+As well as larger companies with a wide range of properties, there are a number of specialist REITs that focus on particular types of real estate – including healthcare, logistics and retail.
+Below we take a look at one of each.
+All investments fall as well as rise in value, so you could get back less than you invest.
+Past performance is not a guide to the future.

-British Land is one of the UK’s largest diversified REITs.
+British Land is one of the UK’s largest diversified REITs, with a portfolio that includes London offices and shopping centres across the country.